Foundations of a Compositional Systems Biology: Templates for multiscale cellular modeling

-Autopoiesis is a unique form of composition where two or more self-organized processes are constrained by each other in a way that keeps their gradients active, enabling continuous self-construction.
-Processes in an autopoietic composition form a network of self-organized molecular processes that continually re-synthesize their required materials and maintains a boundary separating themselves from the environment \cite{maturana1991autopoiesis}.
-The mutual support of metabolism (Fig. \ref{fig:self_organized_process}A, top) and containment (Fig. \ref{fig:self_organized_process}A, middle) exemplifies how the output of one process creates the constraints required by another: autocatalytic networks counter molecular degradation through catalysis, while self-assembled lipid membranes provide spatial closure to counteract diffusion.
-Closed membranes allow for proton-motive force and other chemical gradients to be maintained by the system.
-Replication (Fig. \ref{fig:self_organized_process}A, bottom) is a process by which a template of DNA or RNA is copied.
-Their mutual support enables molecular systems to persist and self-organize as distinguishable entities.
+Autopoiesis is a unique form of composition where two or more self-organized processes keep each other active by maintaining each others required gradients, enabling continuous self-construction.
+Processes in an autopoietic composition form a network of self-organized molecular processes that continually re-synthesize their required materials and gradients and maintains a boundary that separates them from their environment \cite{maturana1991autopoiesis}.
+Metabolic networks (Fig. \ref{fig:self_organized_process}a, top) counter molecular degradation through autocatalysis, while self-assembled lipid membranes containers (Fig. \ref{fig:self_organized_process}A, middle) counteract the entropic effects of diffusion—together they can counter degradation and diffusion by maintaining an active compartmentalized metabolism.
+Closed membranes also allow for proton-motive force and other chemical gradients to be maintained by the system.
+Template replication (Fig. \ref{fig:self_organized_process}a, bottom) is a process by which a template of DNA or RNA is copied.
+Their mutual support enables these cellular processes to self-organize as distinguishable and adaptive entities separate from their environments.
 This again raises the question of a minimal cellular interface—what are the minimal sets of self-organized molecular processes that can together recreate a cellular interface?
-A minimal autopoietic composition can also represent a common ancestral form of cells, which included the minimal necessary interfaces that allowed early cells to survive—this likely included minimal forms of containment, metabolism, and replication \cite{kauffman2011approaches}.

-Coarse-graining presents the challenge of maintaining the integrity of cellular models while recognizing the necessity of decomposition back to molecular parts due to the fundamental nature of cell disintegration.
-While stable emergent cells can be represented with fixed organization in coarse-grained models, this approach risks overlooking the precariousness of cellular life \cite{beer2023theoretical}.
-By coarse graining over molecular processes, we may be inadvertently removing the capacity for disintegration from the cell model, obfuscating the processes separating living and nonliving organizations A cell must maintain homeostasis, if its balance of required processes are ever broken this leads to irreversible disintegration driven by entropic forces.
-To accurately capture cellular dynamics, models must incorporate the ability to switch between detailed molecular representations and coarse-grained abstractions, reflecting the critical processes of both self-organization and disintegration.
+Coarse-graining must balance preserving the integrity of cellular models with the need to revert to molecular detail when systems fail.
+While stable cells can be abstracted as coarse-grained entities, this risks obscuring the precarious nature of life and the entropic forces driving disintegration \cite{beer2023theoretical}.
+Cellular models must capture the dynamic transitions between organization and decay, allowing them to reflect the critical processes of both self-organization and disintegration.